yamunariver/English/README.md

 ```

 ```
-Here are some sentences using **"despite"**:
+Here are some sentences using "despite":

-1. **Despite** the heavy rain, we continued our journey.
+Despite the heavy rain, we continued our journey.
-2. He completed the project on time **despite** facing many challenges.
+He completed the project on time despite facing many challenges.
-3. **Despite** being tired, she stayed up late to finish her work.
+Despite being tired, she stayed up late to finish her work.
-4. The network issue persists **despite** multiple troubleshooting attempts.
+The network issue persists despite multiple troubleshooting attempts.
-5. **Despite** his busy schedule, he attended the meeting.
+Despite his busy schedule, he attended the meeting.
-6. The team delivered great results **despite** limited resources.
+The team delivered great results despite limited resources.
-7. **Despite** the traffic, we reached the office on time.
+Despite the traffic, we reached the office on time.
-8. She remained calm **despite** the stressful situation.
+She remained calm despite the stressful situation.
-9. **Despite** the delay, the work was completed successfully.
+Despite the delay, the work was completed successfully.
-10. He continued to work hard **despite** not receiving immediate recognition.
+He continued to work hard despite not receiving immediate recognition.

-Let me know if you need more! 😊
 ```
 ## The network issue persists despite multiple troubleshooting attempts.
 ## but I came to know that the